Main Heritage

 email: info@victoriahistoricalsociety.bc.ca

-Meets 7:30 p.m. on the fourth Thursday of each month (except June, July and August), to hear selected speakers.
-James Bay New Horizons Seniors Centre, 234 Menzies Street.
-Guests are welcome; admission for first-time visitors is free, but repeat visitors must pay a $5.00 non-members fee to help with the rental of the meeting facility.
+Meets 7:30 pm on the fourth Thursday of each month (except June, July and August), to hear selected speakers at the James Bay New Horizons Seniors Centre, 234 Menzies Street.
+Guests are welcome, but there is a $5.00 fee to help offset our meeting rental.
+This amount can be applied to a membership if the guest becomes a member by the next meeting.

 Promotes interest in local history and that of British Columbia.
 Funds scholarships for history students.
 Installs historic markers.
 Donations gratefully accepted.
 Provides historical field trips for members.
-Has a bi-monthly newsletter and is a member of the B.C.
-Historical Federation.
+Has a newsletter and is a member of the BC Historical Federation.

 Back to top...